 Where Your Port Should Be

-Not all ports that you call in UK is favorable for a London travel.
-Grays and Purfleet are very nice.
 You must be in these ports to take advantage of it.
 Most of these ports are in the Thames River and the inner you go, the closer it gets you to London.
-But you must always check the train station nearest to your port.

 We were in NuStar Terminal located in Grays which has shopping centers and a train station 20 minutes away from the ship.
-You are lucky if you dock here or other terminals close by like in Purfleet, Northfleet, Tibury and Greenhithe.

 Choosing Your First Destinations

-When we talk about travelling to London, we are talking about a lot of places.
+When we talk about traveling to London, we are talking about a lot of places.
 The Shard, St. Mary’s Axe, Big Ben, London Eye, London Bridge, Tower Bridge, Tower of London, Baker Street and many others.
-You can’t go to all these places in four or six hours including travel time or you’ll miss the enjoyment.

 Fenchurch District

 If you are in Thames River, Fenchurch District is the closest.
-Remember the bridge which is often seen in TV or movies with two towers in the middle of a river?
+Remember the bridge that is often seen in TV or movies with two towers in the middle of a river?
 Most people mistakenly call it the London Bridge.
-Actually, it’s called the Tower Bridge (for a very obvious reason!).
-Near that tourist spot are The Shard– a skyscraper which looked like an unfinished or broken glass tower on it’s apex, St Mary’s Axe– seen on Thor 2, Tower of London– castle-like structure which showcases 15th century history of the Kings and Queens of England, The Leadanhall Building, 20 Fenchurch Street AKA The ‘Walkie Talkie Building’, among others.
+Actually, it’s called the Tower Bridge (for a very obvious reason!)

-Here are a few pictures taken from my age-old Lenovo phone built in WWI era and my latest Oppo A37 phone.
+Here are a few pictures taken from my age-old Lenovo phone built in the WWI era and my latest Oppo A37 phone.
 You can identify which ones are which.
 I’ll be sprinkling more of my London travels throughout this article.

 Westminster Station

-Tower Bridge, The Shards and St. Mary’s Axe alone are more than enough to get you to cloud nine.
-But If you want the iconic Big Ben, Palace of Westminster or London Eye (a very huge Ferris Wheel), be sure you have another 15 to 20 minutes of travel time.
+Tower Bridge, The Shards, and St. Mary’s Axe alone are more than enough to get you to cloud nine.
+But If you want the iconic Big Ben, Palace of Westminster, or London Eye (a very huge Ferris Wheel), be sure you have another 15 to 20 minutes of travel time.

 Travel time means the point from where you left a certain place to the point you arrived at your destination.
 This includes walking, riding with spaceships, or running with fellow aliens as long as you haven’t reached your arrival point.